hajimen/p2ppcb_software/README.md

 ![Alice Wire Harness Set](https://user-images.githubusercontent.com/1212166/204482063-080e00e3-34a9-44c6-9837-83c2bb0c8a61.jpg)

 Alice accepts female Dupont wire as matrix wire.
 It is cheaper and more convenient than IDC ribbon cable of **Bob** / **Charlotte**.
-Dupont wire is not very reliable, but enough for trial-and-error iterations of a design process.
+A Dupont wire is not very reliable, but enough for trial-and-error iterations of a design process.
 A wire harness set (the image above) is available for high reliability, but it is quite expensive.

 You might think IDC ribbon cable is available for Alice.
 I thought so too.
-But 1.27 mm pitch cable (common thing) is too thick for a single IDC contact.
+But 1.27 mm pitch ribbon cable (common thing) is too thick for a single IDC contact.
 I failed to make it reliable.
 (This is a big reason why I need to make Bob and Charlotte.)

 ### Bob